-The Audit Committee has had regular contact with the management and the Auditor during the interim and year end audit process.
+The Audit Committee has had regular contact with the Investment Adviser and the Auditor during the year end audit process.
 The Committee's discussions have been broad ranging, including the consideration of the Company's going concern status and key areas of judgement.